mstenemo/ClipboardReplace/README.md

 # ClipboardReplace #
 ClipboardReplace is a simple, compact, and handy editor of the clipboard that uses regular expression with a preview of the output.
+Great solution when you don't want to leave what you are doing to open up an editor for simple regular expression replacement.
+Preview Updates in real-time and supports most common features:
+*Regex
+*Whole-word-only
+*Case senstivity.

 ### Instructions
-Copy text and use this program to find and replace text on your clipboard contents, no need to open up editor for simple regular expression replacement.
-Updates in real-time.
-Supports most common features such as Regex, whole-word-only, case senstivity.
+Copy or highlight text and click 8 while holding down the § key.
+ClipboardReplace will launch showing a preview of what is currently in the clipboard.

 #### Hotkeys
-"§ & x" means that you click x while holding down §
+"§&x" 	means that you click x while holding down § "!x" 	means that you click x while holding down the alt key

-* § & 8	open ClipboardReplace
+* §&8	open ClipboardReplace
 * !p 	Focus the preview box

 ## Installation ##
 ClipboardReplace is built in and is dependent on AutoHotkey to run ClipboardReplace.
 To download AutoHotkey visit http://www.autohotkey.com/